querqy/chorus/finetuning/README.md

 python3 clip_unsupervised/finetune.py
 ```

-## Integrate the Finetuned Models into Chorus
+## Integrate the Fine-Tuned Models into Chorus

 After running the scripts mentioned above, you obtain fine-tuned embedding models which can be integrated into Chorus.
 If you are only interested in the integration, you can download the final models from the following links: